 The terms of our program agreements with national and regional retailers and manufacturers are typically similar to the terms of our Retail Card program agreements in that we are the exclusive program provider of financing for the national or regional retailer or manufacturer with respect to the financing products that we offer.
 Some program agreements, however, allow the merchant to use a second source lender after an application has been submitted to us and declined, or in the case of some of our programs, may allow the manufacturer to have several primary lenders.
 The term of the program agreements generally run from three to five years and are subject to termination prior to the scheduled termination date by us or our partner for various reasons, including if the other party materially breaches its obligations.
-Some of these programs also permit our partner to terminate the program if we change certain key cardholder terms, exceed certain pricing thresholds, certain force majeure events occur, certain changes in our ownership occur, or there is a material adverse change in our agreements have renewal clauses which allow the program agreement to be renewed for successive one or more year terms until terminated by us or our partner.
+Some of these programs also permit our partner to terminate the program if we change certain key cardholder terms, exceed certain pricing thresholds, certain force majeure events occur, certain changes in our ownership occur or there is a material adverse change in our financial condition.
+A few of these programs also may be terminated at will by the partner on specified notice to us (e.g., several months).
+Many of these program agreements have renewal clauses which allow the program agreement to be renewed for successive one or more year terms until terminated by us or our partner.
 We typically negotiate with program participants to renew the program agreements well in advance of their termination dates.

 We control credit criteria and issue credit cards or provide installment loans to customers who qualify under those credit criteria.
 We own the underlying accounts and all loan receivables generated under the program from the time of origination.
 Our Payment Solutions program agreements set forth the program's economic terms, including the merchant discount applicable to each promotional finance offering.
 We typically do not pay fees to our Payment Solutions partners pursuant to any retailer share arrangements, but in some cases we pay a sign-up fee to a partner or provide volume-based rebates on the merchant discount paid by the partner.
-In addition to the credit programs, we also process general purpose card transactions for some merchants and dealers under programs with manufacturers as their acquiring bank within most of the credit card network associations, for which we receive an interchange fee.